brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README-ITSM.md

 By ensuring that these requirements are met, you can effectively run .VBS scripts to configure workstations running older versions of Windows 10.

+## Very important before use ITSM-Templates scripts
-You must clone the entire folder: ITSM-Templates to your local path and follow all the instructions in the .PDF file: `MARCH-21-2024-Check-List to apply ITSM-Templates on Windows 10x11 Workstations.pdf` located at the root of the `ITSM-Templates` folder.
+You must clone the entire folder: `ITSM-Templates` to your local path and follow all the instructions in the .PDF file: `MARCH-21-2024-Check-List to apply ITSM-Templates on Windows 10x11 Workstations.pdf` located at the root of the `ITSM-Templates` folder.

 ## List of Scripts into ITSM-Templates folder: